 We are located north of the center of San Pedro; but, south of the bridge.
 We are in a quiet, forgotten part of town.
 If you stroll slowly, it takes about ten minutes to walk along the beach to the center of San Pedro Town where most of the restaurants, shops, tour operators, art galleries and street vendors are located.

 How do we get to you?
-Where is the airport?
+Airport?
+Water taxi?

 There are two ways to get from the International airport on the mainland to San Pedro on Ambergris Caye: fly or take a water taxi.
 Depending on what time your flight arrives, sometimes it’s best to fly.
-You’ll need to allow an hour to clear customs and immigration.
+You’ll need to allow at least an hour to clear customs and immigration.
 Flights leave from the international airport to San Pedro every hour and take about 20 minutes.
 You can make reservations on line or we will be happy to do it for you.
 Tropic Air and Maya Island Air are the two airlines flying here.
 The water taxis have irregular schedules; and usually they take an hour and a half to get here.
 (As of now, they don’t take reservations.)
 Right now, there are three competing water taxi services.
 The last one leaves Belize City at 6:00.
 The schedules change.
 In addition to the time clearing customs and immigration, you’ll need to allow 45 minutes to get to the pier from the airport.
 If your plane lands after 3PM, you probably are better off flying.
 Once here on Ambergris Caye, take a land taxi to us (5 minutes).

 What's included in the price?
 Do you allow children?
 How about pets?